Left Continue shopping

 Staying Organised While Fundraising

-Fundraising involves a lot of paper work, a lot of ideas, and a lot of action lists.
+Fundraising involves a lot of paperwork, a lot of ideas, and a lot of action lists.
 You can easily become overwhelmed and lose track of the entire project if you allow yourself to become disorganised.
 Staying organised is key.

 Items to keep organised